mongodb/docs/source/type-hints.rst

 Basic Usage
 -----------

-Note that a type for :py:class`~pymongo.mongo_client.MongoClient` must be specified.
+Note that a type for :py:class:`~pymongo.mongo_client.MongoClient` must be specified.
 Here we use the default, unspecified document type:

 .. code-block:: python